Image-X-Institute/MRI-Linac_SuperResolution/README.md

 gadgetron_ismrmrd_client -f testdata.h5 -c GrappaEdsrTrackingDisabled.xml
 ```

-The out.h5 file can be inspected on the host machine using volume mounts (this would mean modifying the run command).

 Can also test the integration into MLC tracking using the test server script (locating in test/).
 Run this script locally on the host machine (note: matplotlib and numpy will need to be installed):